SeekerRobot/seeker-robot/ros2_ws/src/seeker_tts/README.md

 | Periodic variety (~25% of chimes) | random phrase | Fish TTS (live) |
 | Frontier → coverage | "Let me try a wider sweep!" | Fish TTS (live) |

+### Dynamic replies on voice commands (seeker_voice)
+`command_node.py` now publishes a unique Miku-style line to `/audio_tts_input` on every recognised voice command.
+Gemini is instructed to always fill the `response_phrase` field of the structured output with a short, in-character acknowledgment (e.g. *"Hehe, spinning around for you~!"*, *"Searching for that bottle, yay~!"*); that phrase is used for both the confirmation prompt and the execution feedback, so no two command interactions sound the same.
+When Gemini is offline the heuristic fallback still fires with static phrasing.

 ### Static WAVs (`sounds/`)
 Pre-rendered once via `tools/generate_sounds.py`.
 Playback requires no API call so latency is instant.
 Re-generate only when phrases change.